tldr-pages/tldr/pages/common/git-flow.md

 `git flow feature start {{feature}}`

-- Finish development of a feature, which will merge it into develop, remove the feature branch and switch to develop:
+- Finish development on a feature branch, merging it into the `develop` branch and deleting it:

 `git flow feature finish {{feature}}`